jmikedupont2/formal.land/blog/2024-05-10-translation-of-python-code.md

 ## Outputting Coq code 📝

-We translate each element of the AST of Python to a string of Coq code.
+We translate each element of the Python's AST into a string of Coq code.
 We keep track of the current indentation level in order to present a nice output.
 Here is the code to translate the binary operator expressions:

 ```python
 def generate_expr(indent, is_with_paren, node: ast.expr):